-Boundaries of subdivisions and road establishments shall be established with standard steel reinforcing bars, steel pipes, or monuments in accordance with Standard Drawing 4-130 permanently marked with the land surveyor's registration number.
+Boundaries of subdivisions shall be marked with standard steel reinforcing bars, steel pipes, or monuments in accordance with Standard Drawing 4-130 permanently marked with the land surveyor's registration number.
 The same materials shall be used to mark the corners of lots, tracts, NGPA easement and Critical Area Protection Area/Easement (CAPA/E) boundaries.
 Monuments that represent section or quarter-section corners shall be marked according to the current Bureau of Land Management (BLM) manual.